Neil-Aframe/ffmpeg_timing_examples/README.md

 All code may be used under MIT license.
 See LICENSE.txt

-Images and audio used to create test clips are public domain: https://creativecommons.org/publicdomain/zero/1.0/
+Contents or images and sounds directories are public domain: https://creativecommons.org/publicdomain/zero/1.0/

+Clips under input directory are (c) Excession Technologies Limited, and usable under Creative Commons Non-Commercial, No Derivative Works license: https://creativecommons.org/licenses/by-nc-nd/4.0/